 ZAP is available with the default Exchange Online Protection that is included with any Office 365 subscription that contains Exchange Online mailboxes.

-ZAP is turned on by default, but the folowing conditions must be met:
+ZAP is turned on by default, but the following conditions must be met:

 Spam action is set to Move message to Junk Email folder.

 You can also create a new spam filter policy that applies only to a set of users if you don't want all mailboxes to be screened by ZAP.

 Users have kept their default junk mail settings, and have not turned off junk email protection.
 (See Change the level of protection in the Junk Email Filter for details about user options in Outlook.)

 Office 365 updates anti-spam engine and malware signatures in real-time on a daily basis.
 However, your users might still get malicious messages delivered to their inboxes for a variety of reasons, including if content is weaponized after being delivered to users.
 ZAP addresses this by continually monitoring updates to the Office 365 spam and malware signatures.
 ZAP can find and remove previously delivered messages that are already in users' inboxes.

 For mail that is identified as spam, ZAP moves unread messages to users' Junk mail folder.

 For mail that is identified as spam, ZAP moves messages to users' Junk mail folder, regardless of whether the email has been read.